MSI Katana A15 AI (2024) Laptop Review

 Yes

-The keyboard gets a bit toasty under load and can cause some mild discomfort, as the hot spot is near the middle, right above the letter Y. Activating the Fan Boost feature lowers the keyboard temperature to 45.3 °C (113.54 °F) but increases the fan noise significantly to 58 dBA.
+The keyboard gets a bit toasty under load and can cause mild discomfort, as the hot spot is near the middle, right above the letter Y. Activating the Fan Boost feature lowers the keyboard temperature to 45.3 °C (113.54 °F) but increases the fan noise significantly to 58 dBA.
 The bottom of the laptop reaches 45 °C (113 °F) with Fan Boost on.
 If you want a gaming laptop with better keyboard temperatures under load, consider the Acer Nitro V 16 (2024).

 10